IgnatiusMenzies/tech-assess/README.md

 # tech-assess
-Assessing the impact of AI and ML on New Zealand
+Assessing the potential impact of AI and ML on New Zealand